irods-contrib/metalnx-web/docs/Metalnx-Architecture.md

 Very useful when it's necessary to do something before or after each request.
 The `HttpResponseHandlerInterceptor` will intercept all HTTP responses from the server to the client and add few params: user details, metalnx version and URL mapping.

 #### modelattribute
 This package contains all representation to objects that will go to the frontend.
-BreadCrumb, Collection forms, Template forms, Collections forms, URLs, and preferences are all things used on the UI to properly render the page.
+Breadcrumbs, collections forms, user forms, group forms, resource forms, and URLs are things used on the UI to properly render the page.

 #### utils